ibm-cloud-docs/databases-for-elasticsearch/elser-tutorial.md

 The `import.json` document contains data from  the `msmarco-passagetest2019-top1000` data set, which is a subset of the [MS MARCO](https://microsoft.github.io/MSMARCO-Passage-Ranking/) Passage Ranking data set.
 It consists of 200 queries, each accompanied by a list of relevant text passages.
 All unique passages, along with their IDs, have been extracted from that data set and made ready for [bulk upload](https://www.elastic.co/guide/en/elasticsearch/reference/8.11/docs-bulk.html) to Elasticsearch.

-In this step, you upload the data to Elasticsearch and pass it through the ELSER analyser as it uploads.
+In this step, you upload the data to Elasticsearch and pass it through the ELSER analyzer as it uploads.

 Doing Natural Language Processing analysis is compute-intensive, so this process will take multiple hours (up to 12 hours).
 We will be doing the bulk upload in batches of 100 entries to ensure that the pipeline buffer is not overrun.